-[Update: Partially Working] Ambient Mode will bring enhanced lockscreen functionality to Chrome OS
+[Update 2: Weather Info] Ambient Mode will bring enhanced lockscreen functionality to Chrome OS

 Over the last couple of months, we’ve learned about several features from Android making their way over to Chrome OS.
 Back in December last year, Chrome OS 79 introduced media controls on the lock screen, something that we’ve had on Android for quite a while.
 Then, early in January, Chrome OS 80 introduced Android 10-like gestures to the platform.
 Following that, Google released a new Quick Answers feature on the Chrome OS Canary channel, which works quite a lot like the contextual shortcuts on Android and provides information/relevant suggestions for highlighted texts.
 Now, we have reason to believe that Chrome OS could be getting Android’s new Ambient Mode soon.

 Google announced the new Ambient Mode at the IFA trade show last year.
 The mode essentially allows you to turn any Android smartphone or tablet into a smart display.
 You can then use it to show information from your calendar, the current weather, notifications, reminders, music controls, and even smart home controls.
 Initially, the feature was only made available for a couple of devices.
 Just this month, however, OnePlus announced that it was also releasing the feature on all its phones starting from the OnePlus 3.
 Now, we’ve spotted a new commit in the Chromium Gerrit that adds a new feature flag.
 The flag description states “enable Ambient Mode to show an enhanced lock screen with more functions”, thus making it clear that this Ambient Mode in Chrome OS will be for more than just showing images.